- Arts and Design»

-Art works discovered in archaeological sites showed that the history of pottery and ceramic existed from the prehistoric period, and our early ancestors seemed to make similar objects and works of art with basic painted designs or crudely inscribed etchings and inscriptions.
+Artworks discovered in archaeological sites showed that the history of pottery and ceramic existed from the prehistoric period as our early ancestors made similar earthenware objects with the most basic painted designs and crudely inscribed etchings and inscriptions.

-And as communal cultures evolved and basic but simple requirements increased, each developed culture began to develop their own individual creative expressions which resulted in an awesome array of artistic forms and features.
+As communal cultures evolved and basic but simple requirements of man increased, every culture began to develop their own individual creative expressions which resulted in an awesome array of artistic forms and features made from clay.

 Earthenware is made from almost any basic clay material that's often found at riverbeds.
-It can be shaped and moulded easily, or turned on a potter’s wheel, hence its description as potters clay.
+It can be shaped and moulded crudely with hand or turned on a potter’s wheel, hence its description as potter’s clay.

 Earthenware can be fired at relatively low temperatures and if subjected to higher temperatures, it becomes harder and denser.